Grimsbury: Schools

 There are two primary schools in Grimsbury.
 Dashwood Banbury Academy moved from Dashwood Road on the other side of the river to brand-new buildings in Merton Street in 2008.
 The school is part of a Federation with the town's main secondary school, Wykham Park Academy, formerly Banbury School.
 It has 200 pupils.
 It is unusual for an Oxfordshire primary school in having a school uniform which was introduced in 2009.
 The headteacher is Vicki McLean.
 St Leonard's Church of England Primary School was originally Christchurch School.
 Its original buildings were designed by the Oxford Diocesan architect G.E.
 Street and built in 1860–61.

 Recreational areas and parks

 The town centre's Bankside park is near the railway bridge, on the opposite canal to Grimsbury.
 The Howard Road play area is in Grimsbury.
 The Verney Road play area, Chaldons Road play area and urban park and Alma Road village green are all in the Market Quarter estate.
 There is also one other park and one minor playground on the seat.

-The nearby hamlet of Nethercote,Banbury is within walking distance, where, as well as Banbury Lane itself, there are numerous public footpaths running through Nethercote, Banbury.
+The nearby hamlet of Nethercote, Banbury is within walking distance, where, as well as Banbury Lane itself, there are numerous public footpaths running through Nethercote, Banbury.

-Pubs and bars

-There are three local public houses: The Bell Inn and The Elephant and Castle are next to the Londis shop and the bridge into Banbury town centre.
-The Pepper Pot is on the junction of Middleton Road and Daventry road.